-Some of you told me about facing these challenges when you start sketching:
+Some of you told me about facing these 3 challenges when you start sketching:

-- “My sketches doesn’t looks good”
+- “My sketches don’t looks good”

 - “It’s not easy to draw from imagination”

-That’s not your fault, and it can be solved.
+That’s not your fault, and it can be solved :

 This process helps me to be more creative and provide better sketches at the end.
 If you think that your first sketches are ugly, then good!

 1 UGLY DOODLES >> 2 SIDE VIEW >> 3 WONDERFUL PERSPECTIVE!

-Wether you are a beginner or senior it’s often overwhelming to start a project.
+Whether you are a beginner or senior it’s often overwhelming to start a project.

 - and “HOW”